arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 This feature is only available in the Enterprise Edition.

+@RESTSTRUCT{allowDirtyReads,post_api_cursor_opts,boolean,optional,}
+If you set this option to `true` and execute the query against a cluster deployment, then the Coordinator is allowed to read from any shard replica and not only from the leader.

+You may observe data inconsistencies (dirty reads) when reading from followers, namely obsolete revisions of documents because changes have not yet been replicated to the follower, as well as changes to documents before they are officially committed on the leader.

+This feature is only available in the Enterprise Edition.

 @RESTDESCRIPTION
 The query details include the query string plus optional query options and bind parameters.
 These values need to be passed in a JSON representation in